IDMNYU/p5-fundamentals/_pages/projects/procedural-drawing.md

 In order to make sure `this` keeps referring to an `Agent` object during sorting, we have to add `.bind(this)` to the function before we send it to `toSorted()`.

 But, no worries.
 Once we have that working we can even re-use it during drawing.

+## Draw

-Let's add some drawing strategies to our class:
+Let's add some drawing strategies to our `Agent` class:

 `drawAgent()`: draws an ellipse at the agent's location.